Open runtime evidence standard for AI agents

-The open hook standard for EU AI Act compliance.
+The open runtime evidence standard for AI agents.

 N×M